 “Motron was right.
 I was wrong.
 It turns out the Fugswere the first genuinely Underground American outfit, certainly of psychedelic 60s.
 I was arguing hard for the Mothers of Invention, but no, it turns out the Fugs beat them to it.
 They weren’t as good as the Mothers, but that’s a different argument.
 Kill For Peace (from the Fugs’ Second Album by which point the Mothers were in the game) certainly set things straight about what was going down over in Vietnam: if you don’t like foreigners and their strange habits and customs, then kill them, for peace, because if we don’t, the Chinese will.
 It stands to reason.”
 (Philip Random)

-Edwin Starr was the big voice behind War (What is it good for?), one of the great Motown singles.
-Here he’s pulling back a bit, weary of it all, just wanting some way out of the madhouse of modern life.
+Edwin Starr was the big voice behind War (what is it good for?), one of the great singles from 1970, or any other year for that matter.
+Here he’s pulling back a bit, weary of it all just wanting some way out of the madhouse of modern life.